 So, in 2002, when Jerry Sandusky was suspected of inappropriate behavior, that was at least the second accusation involving a child.
 Why was he permitted full, unfettered access to children until 2008?
 Furthermore, if this investigation began in 2008, why did Sandusky not resign from The Second Mile until 2010?
 These are all pertinent questions, and they all speak to a widespread problem that seems to involve either looking the other way or actual involvement/enabling/cover-up.

-That picture ran when Sandusky retired from The Second Mile in 2010.
-He is pictured with one of The Second Mile’s success stories, Joshua Sinisi.
+When Sandusky retired from The Second Mile in 2010, he was photographed with one of The Second Mile’s success stories, Joshua Sinisi.
 According to Sinisi (and especially his mother), Sandusky was an integral figure in his life while he was involved in The Second Mile.
 Sandusky used to provide homework help and checked in with him routinely by phone, the story states.

 One must take note, however, that his supervisor did not report it to anyone on campus, which seems to fly in the face of what we’ve learned of Penn State’s “policy” on reporting wrongdoing.
 If McQueary was not legally obligated to tell anyone other than his superior Joe Paterno and, in turn, Paterno was not legally obligated to tell anyone but his superior, what about the janitor’s supervisor?
 Did that rule not apply to him?
 Or was he playing by the real rules of Penn State, which seemed to be more of a “Don’t ask, Don’t tell” sort of rule?